 Nutrition’s Role in Wound Healing

 Older adults may be at risk for undernutrition or malnutrition.
 Up to 85% of nursing home residents had poor nutrition status.
 Poor nutrition, also known as undernutrition or malnutrition, is defined as “an imbalance between the nutrients your body needs to function and the nutrients your body gets.”
-Inadequate food intake along with other vitamin or mineral deficiencies can lead to unintended weight loss, which all make nursing home residents at high risk of developing a pressure sore.
+Inadequate food intake, along with other vitamin or mineral deficiencies, can lead to unintended weight loss, which all make nursing home residents at high risk of developing a pressure sore.
 If a loved one of yours developed a pressure sore at a nursing home, below are some ways managing nutrition can help with healing.

-- Avoid dietary restrictions, if possible, to assure calorie intake is sufficient.
+- Avoid dietary restrictions, if possible, to ensure calorie intake is sufficient.
 Some older adults need to be on a nutrient-controlled diet for medical reasons, such as kidney disease, diabetes, or heart failure, and this should continue to be maintained as needed.
 Though if someone is not eating well, oftentimes liberalizing the diet can allow for increased calorie intake.
 Undernutrition or malnutrition can impair the wound-healing process.

 - Consume more protein than you normally would, and include protein at each meal and snack.
 A dietitian can determine the correct amount of protein someone would need on a given day to help with wound healing while still taking medical conditions into account.
 Oftentimes, at least 1.2 grams per kilogram of body weight is recommended.
 Some high-protein foods are chicken, eggs, fish, and dairy products.
 A high-protein and high-calorie oral nutrition supplement high in protein may be considered to help meet daily protein needs.
 These usually contain vitamins and minerals as well.
 Protein is important for tissue repair, maintaining muscle mass, and much more.
 When trying to heal a wound, the body is in a catabolic state, meaning it is using more calories and protein than it would on a normal basis.

 - Staying hydrated is important for healing pressure injuries.
 In Stage 3 or 4 pressure injuries, fluid can be lost through the wound.
-Maintaining adequate fluid intake is important for skin turgor and replacing lost fluid will assist in wound healing.
+Maintaining adequate fluid intake is important for skin turgor, and replacing lost fluid will assist in wound healing.

 - The addition of Vitamin C and Zinc has both been shown to prove effective in healing pressure injuries.
 This will vary from person to person.
 Vitamin C is important in collagen synthesis.
 One review showed up to an 84% reduction in pressure injury size when treated with vitamin C. Zinc is a mineral that is important for cell membrane repair and immune system function.
-A blood test can be done to check zinc levels and this can be done before starting a zinc supplement.
-Always check with a provider before starting any supplementation, even vitamins, and minerals, as some may interact with pharmacological medications.
+A blood test can be done to check zinc levels, and this can be done before starting a zinc supplement.
+Always check with a provider before starting any supplementation, even vitamins and minerals, as some may interact with pharmacological medications.

 - Eating meals in a communal setting and out of bed, if able.
 One of the best ways to promote intake in older adults in nursing homes is to provide an environment that allows for autonomy, socialization, and conversation.
 Half of the older adults in this study preferred to eat in a dining room as it encouraged socialization, and some felt it contributed to overall happiness as well.

-- Meal assistance, set up, or providing “finger foods” if someone is having a hard time with utensils.
+- Meal assistance set up, or providing “finger foods” if someone is having a hard time with utensils.
 A therapy team, such as an occupational therapist, can help with this as well.
 Some older adults may need adaptive equipment such as built-up utensils or a special plate to assist in getting food onto the utensils.
-Also, foods easy to hold and take bites off like sandwiches could be a great option.
+Also, foods easy to hold and take bites off, like sandwiches, could be a great option.

 - Assure maintenance of oral health.
 If a loved one has poor dentition, or trouble chewing or swallowing, it may be impacting their eating.
 This could lead to undernutrition and slower wound healing.
 The texture of their food may need to be changed to something easier for them to chew and swallow to allow for food intake.
 A speech-language pathologist can help determine the safest food and drink texture.

-Nutrition plays an imperative role in wound healing, but also the collaboration with interdisciplinary team members is just as important.
+Nutrition plays an imperative role in wound healing, but also collaboration with interdisciplinary team members is just as important.
 Please speak with the appropriate interdisciplinary team before starting a wound healing regimen.
 Any underlying health conditions and/or prescription medications should be taken into consideration before adding or taking anything away from the diet.

-If you or your loved one has developed a bedsore or pressure ulcer in a nursing home and do not believe the nutritional needs are being met, contact the nursing home abuse and neglect lawyers at the Noll Law Office in Springfield, Illinois for a free initial consultation.
+If you or your loved one has developed a bedsore or pressure ulcer in a nursing home and do not believe the nutritional needs are being met, contact the nursing home abuse and neglect lawyers at the Noll Law Office in Springfield, Illinois, for a free initial consultation.
 They represent nursing home residents throughout the State of Illinois.
 They can be reached at (217) 414-8889.